girishlande/QMLProjects/StudentUserC++PluginsForQML/readme.txt

 Ofcourse if it finds changes

 11. Now open your application project and update main.cpp with following code.
+Basically what we do here is , by default our application dir will hold exe dir. for example.
+D:/test/build-pluginDemo-Desktop_Qt_5_13_0_MinGW_64_bit-Debug/StudenTest/debug
+We go cd.. cd.. means we go to parent folder. where there is plugin folder student. and since we have asked plugin project to output library in plugin folder, our QML code can find this dll and will be able to access these components happily.

     QGuiApplication app(argc, argv);
     QString path = app.applicationDirPath().append("/../..");